lwhankins/544project/README.md

 ## TODO PO3 Milestone:
-* Update introductory message with a little background information to the effect of "a common misconception is that putting all your money into one account yields the best benefits.
-This is not always the case.
-For example <provide an example where using 2+ accounts yields more than just 1>" -- Luke
 * Update descriptions to be shorter, with dropdown for additional info -- Luke
 * Initial contributions to 0 and fix calculators -- Luke
 * Compare Accounts section -- Amy